lakshdhamija/OtpVerification/README.md

 ![Project Image](./src/images/main.png)

 > This is an OTP verification application.
+You can checkout hosted App at: `https://otp-verif.herokuapp.com/`

 ---